 Relying on our firsthand experiences and personal knowledge, we planned a succinct and robust One Week in Paris Itinerary.

-To help fellow travelers, we are sharing the outlined trip plan.
-Our 7 Days in Paris Itinerary features the absolute best things to do in an easy-to-follow format!
+To help fellow travelers (yes, you!), we are sharing the outlined trip plan.
+Our 7 Days in Paris Itinerary features the absolute best things to do in an easy-to-follow format.

 Itinerary for One Week in Paris, France

 We feel it’s perfect for determined sightseers who are intent on soaking up as much of Paris as possible.
-Those interested in a less intense agenda will likely want to eliminate some stops from this One Week Paris Itinerary.
+Those interested in a less intense agenda will likely want to eliminate some stops.

 We believe the ideal way to get acquainted with Paris is on foot.
-So our itinerary includes quite a bit of walking.
+Therefore, our itinerary includes quite a bit of walking.

 Alternatively, travelers can use Uber, sightseeing buses or public transit to get around.
 We share more advice in the Travel Tips section below.